'Alexa, my head hurts': UK health service signs up Amazon - Journal du Cameroun

 “Otherwise it could prevent people seeking proper medical help and create even more pressure on our overstretched GP service.”

-Some privacy campaigners also pointed out that Amazon stores users’ voice recordings in their own data centres.
+Some privacy campaigners have also expressed concern about entrusting the tech giant with sensitive enquiries.

-“Encouraging the public to give their private health details to one of the most aggressive corporate data guzzlers is astonishingly misguided,” Britain’s Big Brother Watch civil liberties group director Silkie Carlo said.
+“Encouraging the public to give their private health details to one of the most aggressive corporate data guzzlers is astonishingly misguided,” said Big Brother Watch privacy group director Silkie Carlo.

-“Healthcare is made inaccessible when trust and privacy is stripped away, and that’s what this terrible plan would do,” Carlo said.

 “It’s a data protection disaster waiting to happen.”